tonymadbrain/tonymadbrain/README.md

 # Hi there 👋

 I'm a System Engineer (DevOps Engineer/Site Reliability Engineer call it as you wish).
-I'm from Russia, currently living in Minsk, Belarus.
+I'm from Russia.
 You can find me on [Twitter](https://twitter.com/tonymadbrain), or on [LinkedIn](https://www.linkedin.com/in/antonyryabov/).

 ## &#x270d; Blog & Writing